primary-theme/obsidian/README.md

 Tablet and Phone Main View Light Mode

 Tablet and Phone Main View Dark Mode

+## 🍭 Design Approach

+Primary is an opinionated Obsidian theme that merges play with work.

+It is made for people who want an interface that doesn't feel like work.
+Fine-tuned to pixel and color perfection, Primary aims to take away the need to think about customization, so that you can focus on what matters – the concepts, that link, this great idea.

+Despite being opinionated, it has plenty of options and ways to make it yours.

+Stay tuned, because Primary will come in more flavors soon.

+### 🌞 Principles

+#### Opinionated but Open

+From high-level concept down to pixel-level perfection, we bring not only a theme, but an artistic experience.

+Work doesn’t have to be boring, so we’re bringing play through Primary by putting you in interesting color environments.

+A beautiful palette is to each their own, but we’re dedicated to allowing you to taste different versions of what we think is beautiful.

+We made Primary to allow you to easily customize things on your own through snippets.
+Most of the code isn't hard coded, and the whole palette will be accessible through Style Settings.

+#### Functional Design

+- Primary forces you to focus on the files/note panes by lifting it up visually through dimming the sidebars
+- Lower contrast/chroma for not so important things, and higher contrast/chroma to bring a sense of urgency.
+- Layers (through visual cues of shadows, blur, and color) help establish different levels of the space
+- Borders can easily garner attention due to the space they take (size, shape and color wise), but we added them with purpose: to either separate or lift

+#### Balance of Aesthetic and Optimization

+Primary is dedicated to serve bigger vaults.
+By following a design structure, it allows us to keep Primary’s code lean, lessening potential performance overhead.

+This means sacrificing preset customizability.
+Most Primary users seem to use it out of the box, so we're putting out options in Style Settings for most customization use cases or special cases only.

+Instead, we're adding an option to expose the variables and styling capabilities (over embedded presets), so that you're free to edit them to your liking, or import presets from our Preset Library.

+#### Top quality.
+Know you're in good hands.

+Primary was built with every component's state in mind.
+Quality is considering the little things, that one may not know matters, but affects the overall experience.

+We're here to build slow and deliberate, considering every pixel, fine tuning down to the decimals.
+Questions like: how does this thickness make me feel?
+What do these mix of colors trigger within me?
+We review the theme again and again every second you're immersed in it.

+By giving you the best quality, we offload the stress of having to tinker to make Obsidian better by offering you a beautiful piece of product that just works.

+#### A Collection of Fashion Houses

+Primary isn’t here to give every single UI possibility.
+We’re here to give you just the Primary experience, but allow you to experience different fashion houses.

+Additional color palettes and theme presets options will be available for those who want Primary’s design principles to better suit their personality.

 ## 📖 How to Get Primary for Obsidian